summerswims/Summer-Will-College-Portfolio/README.md

 Hello!
 My name is Summer Will.
 I am a senior at Pomona College studying mathematics, with a focus on statistics.
 I have a passion for analytics and I aspire to be a pioneer in digital healthcare efficiency.

-This repo is a compilation of all my data analysis projects and mathematical work as well as a few non-mathematical papers.
+The summerswims repo is a compilation of all my data analysis projects and mathematical work as well as a few non-mathematical papers.

 My primary email is summerwill2023@gmail.com and my phone number is (309)532-0699.